Ornithosuchidae: Postcranial skeleton

 The postcranial skeleton is nearly completely known in Riojasuchus, incomplete in Ornithosuchus, and entirely unknown in Venaticosuchus.
-As a result, it is uncertain whether all of the postcranial traits seemingly unique to ornithosuchids actually occurred in all members of the family.
-Ornithosuchids known from decent postcranial remains typically had about 9 cervical (neck), 14-15 dorsal (back), 3 sacral (hip), and over 20 caudal (tail) vertebrae.
+As a result, whether all of the postcranial traits seemingly unique to ornithosuchids actually occurred in all members of the family is uncertain.
+Ornithosuchids known from decent postcranial remains typically had about 9 cervical (neck), 14-15 dorsal (back), three sacral (hip), and over 20 caudal (tail) vertebrae.
 Above each vertebra was a pair of bony scutes known as osteoderms.

 The femur (thigh bone) has a pronounced anterior trochanter.
 The anterior trochanter, sometimes known as the "lesser trochanter" (but unrelated to the lesser trochanter of the femur in humans), is a ridge on the outer surface of the femur, near the femoral head.
-It was probably an insertion point for the iliofemoralis cranialis muscle which helps to raise the leg.
+It was probably an insertion point for m. iliofemoralis cranialis, which helps to raise the leg.
 Most archosaurs and archosaur relatives lack a distinct anterior trochanter, but ornithosuchids are an exception, along with most dinosauromorphs (dinosaurs and their close relatives).

 Much like the femur, the fibula (outer shin bone) also has a distinctive point for muscle insertion.
 The muscle in question is the iliofibularis, which helps to straighten the limbs.
 In most archosaurs, the iliofibularis is inserted onto the fibula by means of a tiny ridge on the proximal part of the fibula, near the knee.
 However, ornithosuchids have a much larger, knob-shaped iliofibularis insertion point located about midway down the shaft of the fibula.
-Phytosaurs and aetosaurs also share a knob-like attachment point midway down the fibula, so it is unclear whether the case in ornithosuchids is a unique case of convergent evolution, or alternatively the retention of a trait independently lost by several archosaur lineages.
+Phytosaurs and aetosaurs also share a knob-like attachment point midway down the fibula, so whether the case in ornithosuchids is a unique case of convergent evolution, or alternatively the retention of a trait independently lost by several archosaur lineages is unclear.

 Unlike most other early archosaurs, the pedal unguals (the distalmost bones of the feet that form claws) are laterally compressed.
 They are sharp and recurved.
 The unguals are very deep, being taller than they are long, especially on the inner digits.
 This type of claw is not seen in any other Triassic archosaur except for pterosaurs.

 Major archosaur groups have often been distinguished from each other based on the structure of their ankles.
 In most crurotarsans, the astragalus has a convex projection that fits into a concave space in the calcaneum.
 This condition is often referred to as a "crocodile-normal" ankle, as it is the most common ankle type in crurotarsans.
-Ornithosuchids are unique among crurotarsans, and all other archosaurs, in their possession of a "crocodile-reversed" ankle.
-In a "crocodile-reversed" ankle, the placement of the concavity is reversed: instead of being on the calcaneum, it is on the astragalus.
+Ornithosuchids are unique among crurotarsans, and all other archosaurs, in their possession of a "crocodile-reversed" ankle, in which the placement of the concavity is reversed; instead of being on the calcaneum, it is on the astragalus.
 In ornithosuchids, the calcaneum bears a convex projection that is analogous to the convex projection on the "crocodile-normal" astragalus.